Flash is required to view this site, download here.

 Autumn 2007: Jarlabanke's bridge, a 150 meter long bridge from Viking Age in Täby north of Stockholm.

-Autumn 2007: Täby church from Middle Ages, the second church with ceilingpaintings by Albertus Pictor.
+Autumn 2007: Täby church from the Middle Age, the second church with ceilingpaintings by Albertus Pictor.

 Autumn 2008: Borre in Norway is the largest site of big mounds from Iron Age in north Europe.